State-by-State Childcare Tax Credit Guide

 Official site: Minnesota Department of Revenue

-Minnesota has a notable dependent care credit.
-Search directly for “dependent care credit Minnesota” and compare Minnesota’s rules with the federal framework shown in our benefits article and Form 2441 guide.
+Minnesota is one of the states that families often associate with a notable dependent care credit.
+Search directly for “dependent care credit Minnesota” and compare Minnesota’s rules with the federal structure shown in our benefits article and Form 2441 guide.
+States like Minnesota are a good reminder that looking beyond the federal return can be worthwhile.

 Mississippi